-- 1. With the Collar Receiver turned on and properly fitted to your dog, set the Remote Transmitter's Intensity Dial at Level 1 and press the Continuous static stimulation button for 1 to 2 seconds. - 2.
+- 1. With the Collar Receiver turned on and properly fitted to your dog, set the Remote Transmitter's Intensity Dial at Level 1 and press a Continuous Static Stimulation Button for 1 to 2 seconds. - 2.
 If your dog shows no reaction to Level 1, go to Level 2 and repeat the process. - 3.
 YOUR DOG SHOULD NOT VOCALIZE OR PANIC WHEN RECEIVING STATIC STIMULATION.
 IF THIS HAPPENS, THE STATIC STIMULATION LEVEL IS TOO HIGH AND YOU NEED TO GO BACK TO THE PREVIOUS LEVEL AND REPEAT THE PROCESS. - 4.
 Once you find your dog's Recognition Level, this is the level you should use when you begin a training exercise. - 5.
 If you have progressed to Level 8 while searching for your dog's Recognition Level and your dog continues to show no response, check to see if the Collar Receiver is snug against your dog's neck.
 Then go back to Intensity Level 1 and repeat the process.
-If your dog still does not indicate he is feeling the static stimulation, you have two options: trim the hair beneath the Contact Points or switch to the longer Contact Points included in your system.
+If your dog still does not indicate he is feeling the static stimulation, you have two options: you may either have to trim the hair beneath the Contact Points or switch to the longer Contact Points included in your system.

-If after completing all of these steps your dog still does not indicate he is feeling the static stimulation, please contact the Customer Care Center at 1-800-732-0144.
+If after completing all of these steps your dog still does not indicate he is feeling the static stimulation, please contact Customer Care Center.
+More information on "Finding The Correct Stimulation Level" can be found on page 16.